Fairfield University: History

 In 1978, the School of Business, now known as the Dolan School of Business, was established, as a separate and standalone school.
 Prior to this the Department of Business was part of the College of Arts and Sciences.
 At the same time, the school began offering its first graduate business degree program, a Master of Science in Financial Management.

-Aloysius P. Kelley, S.J. was installed as the school's seventh president in 1979.
-He would become Fairfield's longest serving leader, presiding over the school for 25 years.
+Aloysius P. Kelley, S.J., was installed as the school's seventh president in 1979.
+He has been Fairfield's longest serving leader, presiding over the school for 25 years.
 During his tenure, the relatively young school enjoyed a period of expansive growth.
 This period saw the construction of dozens of new campus buildings, the addition of multiple new undergraduate and graduate degree programs, and an increase the institution's endowment from under $2 million in 1979 to $131 million by 2003.

 Under Kelley, the School of Engineering was formed after the acquisition of Bridgeport Engineering Institute in August 1994, offering both undergraduate and graduate degree programs.
 The university was accepted as a member institution into Phi Beta Kappa in 1995.

 In 2004, Jeffrey P. von Arx, S.J. became the eighth president of the university, having served as an administrator at fellow Jesuit institutions in Georgetown University and Fordham University prior.
 That year von Arx launched the capital campaign, "Our Promise: The Campaign for Fairfield University," which raised a then record of $137.9 million.
 The capital raised resulted in the construction and renovation of seven buildings, the creation of four new academic chairs, and the significant increase in the university's endowment.
 In October 2006, the school opened the Aloysius P. Kelley.
 S.J.
 Center, named in honor of its longtime president.
 The building in the center of campus is an environmentally friendly welcoming center and administrative center.